Where to Eat and Drink with Your Dog in Austin This Winter

 It’s almost hard to believe Cosmic Coffee nails it on so many fronts.
 The caffeine is great, the cocktails are boozy, the outdoor area is misted, and the indoor area is comfy.
-The food trucks they have onsite -- Leroy and Lewis, Tommy Want Wingy, and Pueblo Viejo -- serve up delicious snacks and mains to pair with your frozen drink in the summer.
+The food trucks it has onsite—Leroy and Lewis, Tommy Want Wingy, and Pueblo Viejo—serve delicious snacks and mains to pair with your frozen drink in the summer.
 There’s tons of seating, it’s kid-friendly, and there are blazing fire pits in the winter.
 Best of all, dogs are welcome inside and out, and every weekend here is a furry cuddle puddle of epic proportions.

-Tucked away in that funny little area around Manor road, Batch Craft Beer + Kolaches has carved out a nice niche for itself.
-Their creative kolaches are made fresh every day, some of which incorporate delicious sausage provided by Micklethwait Craft Meats.
-The drink selection is outstanding as well, with beer and wine on draft plus a glass-fronted cooler with additional crafty selections that you can serve yourself from.
-For those looking to catch a breeze, the patio area beckons with picnic benches and abundant shade, plus a large natural area for your four-footed friend to bound around in.
+Tucked away in that funny little area around Manor Road, Batch Craft Beer + Kolaches has carved out a nice niche for itself.
+Its creative kolaches are made fresh every day, some of which incorporate delicious sausage provided by Micklethwait Craft Meats.
+The drink selection is outstanding as well, with beer and wine on draft, plus a glass-fronted cooler with additional crafty selections that you can pick-and-choose from yourself.
+For those looking to catch a breeze, the patio area beckons with picnic benches and abundant shade, plus a large natural area for your four-footed friend to bound around.

-The rambling space that is Sour Duck Market exudes casual charm with lots of warm wood and hanging greenery.
-This full bakery, coffee shop, bar, and restaurant supports local farms and producers, and hosts a weekly Farmers Market on Wednesdays from 4-7pm.
+Sour Duck Market’s rambling space exudes casual charm with lots of warm wood and hanging greenery.
+This full bakery, coffee shop, bar, and restaurant supports local farms and producers and it has a huge shaded patio for pooch to play.
 If you’re looking for food (and of course you are), the menu ranges from fun snacks like tater tots with deviled egg dip to a fried/smoked half chicken.
-Sour Duck has frosty beers, cocktails on tap, and wine along with an all day Monday happy hour.
-Dig into a Pork Sando or a Portabella Cold Cut sandwich for $5 during happy hour, while your pretty pooch avails him or herself of the water and treats outside.
+Sour Duck has frosty beers, cocktails on tap, and wine along with happy hours three days a week when 20% is taken off the whole bill.

-This recently-opened, IPA-centric (but not exclusive) brewery makes it easy to spend your Saturday having beers with your best bud.
-Founded by two brothers with a love for travel (hence the name), Nomadic produces a variety of inventive beers that rotate through the taps, like the Call Me Sir -- a blackberry orange blossom sour -- and the Raspberry Milkshake IPA.
-If you’re part of the digital nomad set, this is a good spot to enjoy a nitro cold brew on tap, a morning pastry, and some solid WiFi.
-There's also a food truck onsite, Kimchi Jon’s, which serves Korean street food almost every day and late on both Friday and Saturday.
+This IPA-centric (but not exclusive) brewery makes it easy to spend your Saturday having beers with your best bud.
+Founded by two brothers with a love for travel (hence the name), Nomadic produces a variety of inventive beers that rotate through the taps, like the Call Me Sir, a blackberry orange blossom sour, and the Raspberry Milkshake IPA.
+If you’re part of the digital nomad set, this is a good spot to enjoy a nitro cold brew on tap, a morning pastry, and some solid WiFi with your little four-legged pal right by your side.

 When Fresa’s was Freddies, it was one of the main go-tos for people hanging with their pups.
 All dog lovers were relieved that Fresa’s kept the massive, dog-friendly patio when they took over the space.
-Family-style plates make this a good spot to share queso, guacamole and plates of wood-grilled chicken, rice, beans, and inventive veggie dishes.
-We also love that they have happy hour prices all day, every day for guests that sit at the bar and their prickly pear margarita is so good you should have two.
-Dogs are only allowed on the patio (you know, ‘cause food) but you can pacify them with a treat.
+Family-style plates make this a good spot to share queso, guacamole, and plates of wood-grilled chicken, rice, beans, and inventive veggie dishes; and the prickly pear margarita is so good you should have two.
+Dogs are only allowed on the patio (you know, ‘cause food) but you feel free to pacify them with a treat.

 South Congress, North Loop

 Austin’s favorite original pizza shop doubled their pup happy patio space with their second location on North Loop.
-Both patios also have misters for those triple-digit days (of which there seem to be no shortage lately), and the north location also has a fenced in, turfed play area for children if you’re out with the fam.
-Stop in for a beverage and a pie, or stay longer with your hound for a beautiful plate of antipasti, a stacked sub, or their secret menu item, The Vatican: it's a sub, wrapped up inside a calzone.
+Both patios also have misters for those triple-digit days (of which there seem to be no shortage in recent years), and the north location also has a fenced in, turfed play area for children if you’re out with the fam.
+Stop in for a beverage and a pie, or stay longer with your hound for a beautiful plate of antipasti, a stacked sub, or their secret menu item, The Vatican—it's a sub, wrapped up inside a calzone.

 East 6th, North Lamar

-Both iterations of Revelry -- the original east side version and the newer North Lamar spot -- have a deep love for dogs.
-In fact, these places are so dog-friendly they even maintain a completely separate Instagram called Pups of Revelry (which you should totally follow).
-They participated in the Dog Restaurant Week, but apart from some house-made treats Revelry caters mostly to humans with elevated pub grub like smoked salmon carpaccio, honey-sriracha glazed crispy wings, and burgers with an akaushi beef patty.
-There are also lunch combos every day that are total steals.
+Both iterations of Revelry—the original East Side version and the North Lamar spot—have a deep love for dogs.
+They participated in the Dog Restaurant Week and once had a Pups of Revelry IG account (which needs to come back!), but apart from some house-made treats Revelry caters mostly to humans with elevated pub grub like smoked salmon carpaccio, honey-sriracha glazed crispy wings, and burgers with an Akaushi beef patty.
+There are also happy hour deals and wing offers on game nights.

-El Mercado South has an abundance of attractions… the backstage has live music almost daily, the $4.50 margaritas make for a great boozy happy hour, and the food menu is some serious OG Austin tex-mex.
-It’s a total bonus, then, that El Mercado South also has two dog-friendly patios and a playscape -- there’s even a “Yappy Hour” with free treats for dogs, and an extra menu (available by request) from which you can order for your hungry hound.
+El Mercado South has an abundance of attractions.
+The backstage has live music almost daily, the bargain margaritas make for a great boozy happy hour, and the food menu is some serious OG Austin Tex-Mex.
+It’s a total bonus, then, that El Mercado South also has two dog-friendly patios and a playscape—there’s even a “Yappy Hour” with free treats for dogs, and an extra menu (available by request) from which you can order for your hungry hound.
 Every El Mercado has a different set of specials and parameters, so make sure to call before you go.

 With heavy “cabin in the woods” influences, the delightfully quirky 24-hour Buzz Mill is a lumberjack-meets-bar-meets-coffee-shop mashup.
-Enjoy a coffee, infused cocktail, kombucha, or a craft beer in the rustic surrounds, and when the weather is nice the patio gets packed with pooches.
-Food trucks Lil’ Nonna’s, Plow Burger, and 1776 Cheesesteak Co are all excellent options onsite, and (somewhat surprisingly) are mostly vegan.
-Come here for a casual hang with friends, some free WiFi, or the Lumber Society Survival Series where you can learn everything from navigation to knife-carving.
+Enjoy a coffee, infused cocktail, kombucha, or a craft beer in the rustic surrounds.
+When the weather is nice the patio gets packed with pooches.
+The rotating food trucks onsite all serve excellent fare and are often vegan.
+Come here for a casual hang with friends, some free WiFi, or the Lumber Society Survival Series when you can learn everything from navigation to knife-carving.

-A dog in the logo is a pretty good indicator that a place is dog-friendly -- and sure enough, The Git Out’s sign prominently features a likeness of co-owner Nate Kinney’s dog.
-Accordingly, their patio is open to canine companions, replete with free treats and water bowls.
-This zero-waste addition to South Austin feels like it’s always been there, and they’ve done a masterful job of turning a new building into something that feels familiar.
-The Git Out serves up strong crafty cocktails to go along with comfort-food fare like “pork popcorn” -- pork nuggets served with chipotle ranch -- or trash fries (waffle fries topped with just about everything you could want).
+A dog in the logo is a pretty good indicator that a place is dog-friendly—and sure enough, The Git Out’s sign prominently features a likeness of co-owner Nate Kinney’s dog.
+Accordingly, the patio is open to canine companions, complete with free treats and water bowls.
+This zero-waste addition to South Austin feels like it’s always been there, and the crew has done a masterful job of turning a new building into something that feels familiar.
+The Git Out serves strong crafty cocktails to go along with comfort-food fare like “pork popcorn” (pork nuggets served with chipotle ranch) or trash fries (waffle fries topped with just about everything you could want).

 Sign up here for our daily Austin email and be the first to get all the food/drink/fun in town.